Big-company strategy. Small-business math.

 The framework layer applies the methodology with discipline.
 The selected framework (or the multi-framework sequence on Professional) scores the situation against the framework's categories.
 SWOT lays out as four quadrants.
 Porter's Five Forces scores across five categories.
 Blue Ocean produces the Strategy Canvas.
 The scoring is labeled and produces a structured result, not a paragraph that gestures at the framework.

-The Professional tier runs a 5-agent C-Suite debate: CEO, CFO, CMO, COO chairs (plus a chairing agent) pressure-test the strategic conclusion from their functional perspectives.
+The Professional tier runs a 4-agent C-Suite debate: CEO, CFO, CMO, and COO chairs pressure-test the strategic conclusion from their functional perspectives.
 The CFO surfaces the financial implications you under-weighted.
 The CMO names the customer-acquisition risk.
 The COO finds the execution constraint.
 The CEO arbitrates.
 The output is a brief that has already been attacked from four angles before it lands in your inbox.

 Assumption Exposer